Berkley Horse

 The Berkley Horse is a BDSM apparatus, designed for, and by, Theresa Berkley in 1828.
 She referred to it as a "chevalet".

+History

 According to the account of Henry Spencer Ashbee:

 A notorious machine was invented for Mrs Berkley to flog gentlemen upon, in the spring of 1828.
 It is capable of being opened to a considerable extent, so as to bring the body to any angle that might be desirable.
 There is a print in Mrs Berkley's memoirs, representing a man upon it quite naked.
 A woman is sitting in a chair exactly under it, with her bosom, belly, and pubic hair exposed: she is manualizing his embolon, whilst Mrs Berkley is birching his posteriors.